seancfoley/IPAddress/ipaddress.md

     representations (when you consider hex capitalization, ipv6 compression, and leading zeros, the various IPv4 and IPv6 formats, and combinations of all the above), although there are generally a handful of commonly used formats.
-Generating these strings, can help when searching or matching addresses in databases or text.
+Generating these strings can help when searching or matching addresses in databases or text.

   - **Support parsing of all common MAC Address** formats in usage and